constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/introduction.md

 LTQP typically starts with a set of seed URLs that are dereferenced.
 From these dereferenced documents, links to other documents are dereferenced recursively.
-So far, [applications on top of TREE datasets](cite:cites ColpaertMaterializedTREE, lancker2021LDS) have resorted to custom traversal implementations to find data matching custom data needs.
+So far, [applications on top of TREE datasets](cite:cites ColpaertMaterializedTREE, lancker2021LDS) have resorted to custom traversal implementations to find data matching specific data needs.
 Our aim in this work is to explore how to execute generic SPARQL queries over TREE datasets through LTQP.
 We do not aim to extend the existing TREE specification, but merely to introduce LTQP-specific link pruning techniques that exploit the structural properties of TREE,